ChubieMirembe/RTG/Week_6/lab_book.md

 binding it via the descriptor set at binding = 1.
 The fragment shader performs per-fragment Phong lighting, combining ambient, diffuse, and specular terms, and uses the texture colour (texture(texSampler, vUV).rgb) instead of vertex colour to achieve the wood material effect.
-A push constant controls the unlit white light sphere, drawn at the current light position, while the cube uses the uniform buffer�s light data for dynamic illumination.
+A push constant controls the unlit white light sphere, drawn at the current light position, while the cube uses the uniform buffer’s light data for dynamic illumination.

 - Loading Texture and Binding to Descriptor Set:
 ```c++